 An HVAC (heating, ventilation, and air conditioning) and air filtration system is an essential tool for keeping your home cool.
 This is the system that provides the cool air for your home.
 Running properly, it helps not only with temperature regulation, but also with humidity and air quality to make your time indoors comfortable.

 Because of this, HVAC systems should be regularly maintained to ensure optimal performance.
 Check and ensure that your system is still blowing cold air.
 The thermostat should also consistently read the correct temperature.
-If you haven’t replaced any filters in a few months, now is a great time to do so.
+If you haven’t INSERT d any filters in a few months, now is a great time to do so.

 If your HVAC system is more than 10-years old, you should consider having a professional perform maintenance on it, or replacing it.
 Heating & cooling are often typically the single largest energy use in most homes, and a more efficient unit can cut the cost of operation by up to 40%.
 It’ll also be more efficient in cooling down your entire home while not bringing in dust and germs.